Snowflake data breach

-The Snowflake data breach refers to a large-scale cybersecurity incident in 2024 involving unauthorized access to customer cloud environments hosted on Snowflake Inc., a cloud-based data warehousing platform.
+The Snowflake data breach refers to a large-scale cybersecurity incident in 2024 involving unauthorized access to customer cloud environments hosted on Snowflake Inc., a cloud-based data and AI platform.

 The breach affected numerous high-profile clients and has been regarded as one of the most significant data security incidents of the decade.

 Background

-Snowflake Inc. provides a cloud data platform widely adopted by large enterprises for storing and analyzing data.
+Snowflake Inc. provides a cloud data and AI platform widely adopted by large enterprises for storing and analyzing data.
 In 2024, it became the focal point of a major cyberattack campaign that compromised sensitive data from more than 100 of its customers.

 2024 breach

 In mid-2024, at least 160 organizations were reportedly targeted through vulnerabilities in how their Snowflake environments were configured and accessed.
 Affected companies included AT&T, Ticketmaster/Live Nation, Santander Bank, LendingTree, Advance Auto Parts, Neiman Marcus, and Bausch Health.

 The breach resulted in the theft of a wide range of sensitive data, such as: